TEER-MEERC Workshop Series

 Methodology: Performing Quantitative Research in Engineering Education

-Description: This interactive workshop will explore how to build and analyze research surveys
+Description: This interactive workshop explores how to build and analyze research surveys that

-that provide a rigorous foundation for engineering education research.
-Exploratory
+provide a rigorous foundation for engineering education research.
+Exploratory factor

-factor analysis will be performed on an example set of survey items using STATA.
+analysis is performed on an example set of survey items using STATA.

 Facilitator: Dr. Art Bangert